jhmarkkk/Youtube_Analysis/README.md

 #### After:
 <img width="350" alt="image" src="https://user-images.githubusercontent.com/52443489/233831258-23ff0461-e786-43c0-ad2c-7ceff182be0a.png">

-### Decision Tree
+## Decision Tree
+The inputs for both the Decision Tree and Random forest involved values of likeCount, commentCount, viewCount, titleCount, descriptionCount, duration and caption.
+The output was a prediction of whether that video was trending or not.
 <img width="100%" alt="image" src="https://user-images.githubusercontent.com/52443489/233832596-418a5a7d-a31a-41f7-8961-b608a2863692.png">

 ### Features Importance (Decision Tree)
 <img width="250" alt="image" src="https://user-images.githubusercontent.com/52443489/233832914-ab002267-d88e-42c6-acde-3c45d523e9d6.png">

 ## Random Forest
+The inputs for both the Decision Tree and Random forest involved values of likeCount, commentCount, viewCount, titleCount, descriptionCount, duration and caption.
+The output was a prediction of whether that video was trending or not.
-The random forest classifier combines multiple decision trees to make a prediction Each tree in the Random Forest is constructed using a subset of the features and training samples.
+The random forest classifier combines multiple decision trees to make a prediction.
+Each tree in the Random Forest is constructed using a subset of the features and training samples.
-Each tree's prediction is treated as a vote, and the majority vote is taken as the final prediction It’s algorithm can rank the importance of each feature by it’s contribution to the classification accuracy of the model
+Each tree's prediction is treated as a vote, and the majority vote is taken as the final prediction.
+It’s algorithm can rank the importance of each feature by it’s contribution to the classification accuracy of the model.

 <img width="90%" alt="image" src="https://user-images.githubusercontent.com/52443489/233832642-1fe2a48e-f42b-4291-97c9-bd4ce7120542.png">